xyphro/UsbGpib/README.md

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/UsbGpibGUI.png" width="80%"/>

-Please download it from this folder: [FW image location: SW/UsbGpibGUI](SW/UsbGpibGUI)
+Please download it from this folder: [SW/UsbGpibGUI](SW/UsbGpibGUI)

 The source code is included in the src subdirectory.